wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.3.8 =
 - The set_user_role action hook will now pass the 3rd optional parameter.
 - The account renewal payment will take into account any remaining time (when the user's level is using a duration type expiry).
+- The members can now user their email address (instead of username) and password to log into the site.
+The username field of the member login form will accept either the email address or the username.

 = 3.3.7 =
 - Added Italian language translation file.
 The translation was submitted by Roberto Paura.